jtremback/cross-chain-validation/spec/init.md

 ## Correctness Arguments

-If the baby and the parent blockchains are not censored and the relayer works correctly, then a channel between two blockchains will eventually be established.
+The baby blockchain safety property is ensured because of the fact that the parent blockchain has bonded validators of the baby blockchain at the moment of sending the *StartBabyBlockchainPacket* packet.
-Moreover, the *StartBabyBlockchainPacket* packet is eventually received by the baby blockchain.
+The baby blockchain liveness property is ensured since eventually the *StartBabyBlockchainPacket* packet is indeed received by the baby blockchain.
-Hence, the baby blockchain (at that moment) leaves its "Initialization" mode and starts its normal operation.
+The parent blockchain safety holds since the *allowValidatorSetChanges* variable is modified at the moment of receiving the *StartBabyBlockchainPacket* acknowledgment.
-Lastly, the baby blockchain is secured at this moment.s
+Lastly, the parent blockchain liveness holds since the *StartBabyBlockchainPacket* acknowledgment is eventually received by the parent blockchain.